merlobranco/MyChromeArduinoBlink/README.md

 To mimic what the Arduino is doing on pin 13 the chrome log turns on and off just like it would on the Arduino pin 13.

-The port filters out Bluetooth and only looks for non-bluetooth strings, this worked on Mac OS X and Chrome 27 but not sure if its the same on Windows.
+The port filters out Bluetooth and only looks for non-bluetooth strings, this worked on Windows, Linux, Chrome and Chromium (probably for Mac OS X is the same).

 ## Install Chrome App